Son of Dracula (1943 film): Production

-In July 1942 the initial announcements for production was set to start in September.
+In July 1942 it was initially announced that production was set to start in September.
 The Hollywood Reporter later announced in December that production would start on January 4, 1943.
 To meet this deadline, Universal sent a new draft of the script to the Production Code Administration (PCA) on December 29 with a script titled Destiny for approval.
 The response dated December 31 stated that this current script would not be approved by the PCA, leading to another script sent on January 4, 1943, which delayed the films production.
 Production began on Son of Dracula on January 7.

 George Waggner was originally set to be the associate producer on the film, but became too sidetracked by Phantom of the Opera.
 He was replaced with Ford Beebe in mid-January.
-Beebe had previously co-directed the film serials Flash Gordon's Trip to Mars (1938), Buck Rogers (1939), The Phantom Creeps (1939), Flash Gordon Conquers the Universe (1940), as well as feature films such as Night Monster (1942).
+Beebe had previously co-directed the film serials Flash Gordon's Trip to Mars (1938), Buck Rogers (1939), The Phantom Creeps (1939) and Flash Gordon Conquers the Universe (1940), as well as feature films such as Night Monster (1942).
 He would also be the film's second unit director.
-A casting change was made on set, as Alan Curtis originally had the role of Frank but was replaced by Robert Paige after Curtis suffered a knee injury while filming the final scenes of Flesh and Fantasy (1943).
+A casting change was made on set, as Alan Curtis who originally had the role of Frank was replaced by Robert Paige after Curtis suffered a knee injury while filming the final scenes of Flesh and Fantasy (1943).
 According to Rhodes, few details about the production of Son of Dracula survive in the form of studio files or trade reports.
 Production on the film ended on February 2.

 Robert Siodmak, then on a $150 a week contract, said he was reluctant to take the film; he called the script "terribleit had been knocked together in a few days".
-He said that he was persuaded to take the job by his wife, who said if he showed he was "a little bit better" than Universal's other directors, it would impress the studio.
+He said that he was persuaded to take the job by his wife, who said that, if he showed he was "a little bit better" than Universal's other directors, it would impress the studio.
 Three days into shooting, he was offered a seven-year contract.
 He commented: "We did a lot of rewriting and the result wasn't bad.
 It wasn't good but some scenes have a certain quality".

 The film was edited by Saul A. Goodkind.
 Goodkind had worked with Beebe as an editor on Flash Gordon and Flash Gordon's Trip to Mars.
 Rhodes commented again that little is known about the post-production of the film; he noted that only minor changes in dialogue beyond what is written in the final shooting script are present in the finished film.